How to Knit in a Circle to Join Knitting in the Round

 How to Knit in a Circle Video Tutorial

-Watch the step by step video on how to join and knit in a circle on my YouTube here.
+Watch the step by step tutorial video on how to join and knit in a circle on my YouTube here.

 Scroll down for the How to Knit in a Circle Tutorial